 The goal of this exercise is to troubleshoot some common problems that you may encounter when submitting a DAG using HTCondor.
-This exercise will likely take you longer than the allotted one hour of time; don't fret, there is an answer key provided, so work at your own pace.
+This exercise will likely take you longer than the allotted time; don't fret, there is an answer key provided, so you should work at your own pace.

 Part 1: Acquiring the materials¶

 The materials for this exercise are located on our web server.

 wgetto retrieve the materials from the web server:

 [email protected] $ wget http://proxy.chtc.wisc.edu/SQUID/osgschool18/tues_31.tar.gz

 Extract the tarball using the commands you learned earlier today

 - Change into the directory extracted from the tarball and explore its contents